Mindful Fundamentals: Beginner Meditation Guide (Part 2)

 Through this process, you can discover a meditation practice that’s not just effective for your needs, but also enjoyable and deeply fulfilling, ensuring a more impactful and sustainable meditation journey.

-Differing from the previous lesson’s Conscious Counting Breath Meditation, this practice (which is six minutes in length, excluding the intro and outro) deepens your awareness by tuning into the breath’s various sensations throughout your body.
+Unlike Lesson 1’s Conscious Counting Breath Meditation, this six-minute practice (excluding intro and outro) deepens your awareness by tuning into the breath’s various sensations throughout your body.

 It’s an excellent tool for cultivating present-moment awareness and reducing stress and anxiety.

-While you are welcome to explore this meditation now, maintaining consistency with the structured approach is key for developing a sustainable practice.
+While you’re welcome to explore this meditation, maintaining consistency with the structured approach is key for developing a sustainable practice.

 This progression incrementally increases the meditation length, and is designed to enhance your experience and comfort with various meditation styles.

-Embrace this journey of exploration, inner peace, growth, and self-discovery, and you’ll soon uncover the technique that perfectly harmonizes with your being, preferences and goals.
+Embrace this journey of exploration, and you’ll soon discover the technique that perfectly harmonizes with your being and goals.

 You May Also Like: